Frequently Asked Questions about the Morroblivion mod that have been asked on the forum.

 » I got the mod installed and I found a bug - what should I do?

 Morroblivion is currently in BETA, meaning it's not finished and there are things that don't work yet.
 Please search before posting bugs.

-- If you found a bug in the game related to quests, NPCs, items etc., create a new issue in the Bugs and Issues tracker.
+- If you found a bug in the game related to quests, NPCs, items etc., create a new topic in Morroblivion Problems Forum.